setrar/MALIS/projects/proj2/REPORT.md

 ## Part II – Using the perceptron:

 - [ ] Task 3.
 The [MINST Database](https://en.wikipedia.org/wiki/MNIST_database) was loaded through the [Flux.jl](https://fluxml.ai/) package.
-The majority of our testing has been done using the MINST Database.
-While focusing on the implementation of Perceptron.
-We used the `Flux.jl` package to see how to use the Perceptron in an Machine Learning environment:
+The majority of our testing have been done using the MINST Database.
+While focusing on the implementation, and optimisation of the Perceptron.
+We used the `Flux.jl` package to better understand how to use the Perceptron through a Machine Learning environment:

 - [Full DB Analysis - 0 to 9 digits](experiments/experiment_with-Flux-MNIST-full.jl.ipynb)
 - [Partial DB Analysis - 0 to 1](experiments/experiment_with-Flux-MNIST-part.jl.ipynb)